 I avoided Goa for a long time, travelling the length and breadth of India on several trips, but never making it to the vacation hot-spot known for beaches, sunsets and parties.
 And when I finally did, I fell in love with it.
 I loved the atmosphere, the many clean & serene beaches, and the chilled out vibe it was always known for.
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+And out of that love, here’s my three-minute ode to Goa: Plan your trip to Goa, reading: Goa Travel Guide | Choosing A Perfect Beach In Goa For Your Holiday | Agonda Beach Travel Guide | Scuba Diving In Goa Subscribe to my Youtube channel, for more travel videos.

 I’ve done quite a few treks in Uttarakhand.
-But this time, I was off to Panchachuli Base Camp, located in Darma Valley, at the end of eastern Kumaon region, in Uttarakhand.
-Darma Valley turned out to be my personal favorite in the entire Uttarakhand.
+But this time, I was doing Panchachuli Base Camp Trek, located in Darma Valley, at the end of eastern Kumaon region, in Uttarakhand.
+Darma Valley turned out to be my personal favourite in the entire Uttarakhand.
 I liked its setting.
-Small towns were periodically placed, every few kilometres.
-The valley was continuously green, and occasionally colourful.
-The many waterfalls that came my way, were also no less appealing.
-Here’s a 3 minute ode to my journey into Darma Valley and towards Panchachuli Base Camp.
-Also See: Concluding Video Of My 9-Day Solo Road Trip To Spiti Valley Subscribe to my Youtube channel, for more travel videos.
+Small towns were periodically placed every few kilometres.
+The valley was continuously green and occasionally colourful.
+The many waterfalls that came my way, were also no less appealing either.
+Here a 3-minute ode to my journey in Darma Valley and towards Panchachuli Base Camp.
+Have You Tried Panchachuli Basecamp Trek?

-Visiting the ruins of Angkor is in every traveller’s bucket list – whether or not they have one.
-They were the first thing I saw in Cambodia, and man, I was spellbound.
+Visiting the ruins of Angkor Wat is in every traveller’s bucket list.
+And they were the first thing I saw in Cambodia, and I was left spellbound.
 So without saying much, I kept capturing bits and pieces in a video camera – and now this is what I’ve got.
 A 3-minute video of my visit to the temples of Angkor.
-Take a look.
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+Take a look: Visiting Cambodia?
+Read: Cambodia Travel Guide | How Much It Costs To Travel In Cambodia | Top Money Saving Tips To Travel In Cambodia | How To See Phnom Penh In Two Days | Cambodia Visa On Arrival Subscribe to my Youtube channel, for more travel videos

 I recently did a 15-day trip to Thailand.
 And I think it is a great country to travel.
 Safe, cheap and culturally beautiful.
-Those who travel to Thailand often find it to be a favorite destination for a multitude of reasons, and I am no different.
-From food, to its nightlife to its people — I loved every bit of it.
-Here’s my concluding video to a rocking Thai Trip!
-Also see: Thailand’s Maeklong Railway Market Subscribe to my Youtube channel, for more travel videos.
+Those who travel to Thailand often find it to be a favourite destination for a multitude of reasons, and I am no different.
+From food to its nightlife to its people — I loved every bit of it.
+Here, my concluding video to a rocking Thai Trip: A few blog posts I’ve written on Thailand: How Much Money To Travel In Thailand | Thailand Visa On Arrival | Subscribe to my Youtube channel, for more travel videos.